 Why is NBC dimming 30 Rock?

-I cannot be the only person who has noticed this: For some reason 30 Rock’s scenes are being aired at approximately half the brightness of other programming, or even the shows own title sequences.
-The issue can be seen clearly in every episode of Season 5 on Hulu.com as well as NBC.com, but is not present on Season 4 or any other show on Hulu.
+I cannot be the only person who has noticed this: For some reason, 30 Rock’s scenes are being aired at approximately half the brightness of other programming, or even the shows own title sequences.
+The issue can be seen clearly in every episode of Season 5 on Hulu.com as well as NBC.com.
+It is not present on Season 4 or any other show on Hulu.

 Here is a screenshot from last week’s episode of 30 Rock – ‘Plan B’: